What has happened on day 11 in Tokyo?

 Gemili, 27, saw his hopes of a medal dashed after injuring his hamstring in the final block start of his warm-up before going out for the heats.

-He had been aiming to improve on his fourth-placed finish at Rio 2016 where he missed out on bronze by three thousandths of a second.
+He had been aiming to improve on his fourth place at Rio 2016, where he missed out on bronze by three thousandths of a second.

 "I felt my hamstring go.
 I'm in so much pain.
 I said I just wanted to go out there and try.
 You have to try," said Gemili, who was fighting back the tears during his trackside interview.